 - Total Severodonetsk local contribution – EUR 140,000 (17%)

-The project is expected to benefit the local community by:
+The project was expected to benefit the local community by:

 Photo credit: Lionking